 Editor's note: Other medical conditions can contribute to your lack of desire.
 And it is important not to confuse lack of sexual desire with postpartum depression.
 So be alert for signs and symptoms, like severe mood swings, loss of appetite, overwhelming fatigue and lack of interest or joy for the things that are important to you.
-If you think you might have postpartum depression, contact your health care provider for prompt treatment and recovery.
-Painful sex also should be evaluated by a doctor, midwife and possibly a pelvic floor physical therapist.
+If you think you might have postpartum depression, contact your healthcare provider for prompt treatment and recovery.
+Painful sex also should be evaluated by a doctor, midwife and a pelvic floor physical therapist.

 If you're hoping to rev things up, or just looking to take a little time with yourself, explore the vulva-approved options from Dame Products.
 As a women-owned sex toy company, they are on a mission to cultivate pleasure—and we're here for it.
 Motherly readers can save 15% on Dame Products with the code MOTHERLY.

 Finally, a vibrator that can bend to your needs.
 Brilliantly shaped for targeted or broad stimulation, the five vibration patterns and five vibration speeds will ensure you hit just the right spot.
 Rechargeable and powerful-yet-compact, Pom is a great way to get in touch with your body—whether for solo or coupled time.

 With pulses of air and a gentle seal, the Aer Suction Toy delivers the arousal of oral stimulation even if you aren't ready to share your body in that way yet—or want your partner's attention focused elsewhere.
 With multiple intensity levels and vibration patterns, your road map to the big O will be easy to follow.